Current Students

 Student Complaint General

 The University is committed to its students and would like to know about student concerns.
 Students may voice concerns through normal administrative procedures which include meeting with the Student Services Department, or any staff member.
-Additionally, the University President, Vice President, Vice President of Academic Affairs, Dean of Academic Affairs, and Department Chairs maintain an open-door policy regarding students’ problems.
+Additionally, the University President, Vice President, Vice President of Academic Affairs, Dean of Academic Affairs, and Associate Deans maintain an open-door policy regarding students’ problems.

 A student who would like to file a written complaint about any issue can do so through the Student Services Department.
 These procedures apply only to student complaints received in writing.

-A written complaint is submitted in person, by U.S. mail, or by fax.
-Complaints may not be submitted by email.
+• A written complaint is submitted in person, by U.S. mail, or by email.
 Complaints should be clearly dated.

 The steps to request an appeal are as follows: